Export all active and blocked users from office 365 using powershell

 Export all active users on Office 365 to a CSV file

-We will use below command to find all users where blockcredential status is set to true.
-This will list all users where Sign-in status is set to blocked.
+To find all users with the BlockCredential status set to true, use the following command.
+This will list all users where the sign-in status is set to blocked:

 Get-MsolUser -All | Where {$_.BlockCredential -eq $True} | Select DisplayName,UserPrincipalName, Country, City

-Export all users on Office 365 where Sign-in Status is Blocked to CSV
+6. Export All Microsoft 365 Users Where Sign-in Status is Blocked into a CSV file

-To Export all users on Office 365 where sign-in status is blocked into a CSV file, we will use the same command as used above and pipe it to Export-CSV command.
-We will also provide a path to store the report.
-Please use below command for exporting the required data:
+To export all users in Microsoft 365 where sign-in status is blocked into a CSV file, use the same command as above, but pipe it to the Export-CSV command.
+Provide a path to store the report.
+Here is the command:

 Sign-in blocked users (Export to CSV)